-Kean University's Responsibility To Enact Safety Precautions for Its Community

-Kean University reserves the right to take whatever measures it deems necessary in response to an allegation of gender based or sexual misconduct in order to protect students' rights and personal safety.
-Such measures include, but are not limited to, modification of living arrangements, interim suspension from the campus pending a hearing, and reporting the matter to the local police.
+Kean University's Responsibility To Enact Safety Precautions for Its Community interim suspension from the campus pending a hearing, and reporting the matter to the local police.
 Not all forms of sexual misconduct will be deemed to be equally serious offenses, and the University reserves the right to impose different sanctions, ranging from verbal warning to expulsion-depending on the severity of the offense.
 The University will consider the concerns and rights of both the complainant and the respondent to an incident of sexual harassment and/or sexual misconduct.